ESNcz/Fiesta/README.md

+# Project is no longer supported - new solution available
+This project has been discontinued in favor of [Fiesta+](https://github.com/esnvutbrno/fiesta-plus).

 # Fiesta system
 The goal of this project is to develop a new information system for the non-profit organization called Erasmus Student Network (ESN).
 ESN is a Europe-wide international student organization coordinating student exchange programs.
 It implements solutions that encourage the higher level integration of new international students.